bradhilton/rl-experiments/README.md

 If you want to reproduce our work on deductive reasoning, take a look at our streamlined [training recipe here](https://github.com/openpipe/deductive-reasoning).

-If you're interested in training your own models with reinforcement learning or just chatting, feel free to [contact us](https://openpipe.ai/contact) or email the founder Kyle Corbitt directly at kyle@openpipe.ai!
+If you're interested in training your own models with reinforcement learning or just chatting, feel free to [contact us](https://openpipe.ai/contact) or email our founder Kyle Corbitt directly at kyle@openpipe.ai!

 ## Dependencies